mercadopago/devsite-docs/guides/snippets/test-integration/bricks/bricks-payment-submission.en.md

 For this to work, you should configure your [private key](/developers/en/guides/additional-content/credentials/credentials).
 Also, to interact with our APIs, you should use [Mercado Pago official SDK](/developers/en/guides/sdks-v2/official/landing).

+> NOTE
+>
+> Important
+>
+> Remember that before calling our API it is a good opportunity to validate that all data you are about to send us is correct.<br/></br>
+> <br/></br>
+> If you already have some kind of session on your integration server where the information of purchase context are stored, you can use this information to compare them with the data received from the frontend.<br/></br>
+> <br/></br>
+> Also at this stage you can add other data to enrich the payment information who sends us.
+Go to the [payments section](/developers/en/reference/payments/_payments/post) of the API Reference to check all the data you can send.

 [[[
 ```php
 ===